 If the coolant that you drained out of the radiator is rusty or dirty, do not reuse it.
 Refill the cooling system with a 50/50 mixture of new antifreeze and clean, distilled water.
 Do not use tap water or softened water because it contains minerals and salts that can cause corrosion inside the cooling system.

-If the vehicle has a pump-mounted mechanical fan with a fan clutch, the fan clutch should also be replaced at the same time.
+If your vehicle has a pump-mounted mechanical fan with a fan clutch, the fan clutch should also be replaced at the same time.
 The service life of the fan clutch is about the same as the pump.
 A slipping fan clutch will reduce radiator cooling and may cause the engine to overheat.